ulule/django-linguist/README.rst

     from django.db import models
     from django.utils.translation import ugettext_lazy as _

+    from linguist.metaclasses import ModelMeta as LinguistMeta
-    from linguist import LinguistMeta, LinguistManagerMixin
+    from linguist.mixins import ManagerMixin as LinguistManagerMixin

     class PostManager(LinguistManagerMixin, models.Manager):